 An uphill slog following a wire fence took me south-westwards over the minor top of Bwlch y Bi and on towards the summits of Gallt y Daren and Foel Boeth.
 The way became steeper and I was feeling tired near the end of a long day.
 Looking up at the climb to come, I studied my map and decided on a short cut following a fence that would omit the final peaks.
 I needed to turn right at the second fence junction I came to but when I reached the first junction I was unsure if it was the right one, so I extracted my few months-old smartphone from my camera pouch and used an app that displayed my present grid reference to eight figures.
 This made it very clear which fence junction I was at, leaving me delighted that the phone could be so useful.
 Although a shorter way, my new route descended very steeply at first but it brought me to a stream flanked by grass and rushes where I found a flat spot for my tent for the night.

 With yet again a cloudless sky and heat from the sun I was soon getting ready in the morning, though an additional chore was to remove a number of sheep ticks that I found on my upper forearms which had been exposed the previous day with sleeves rolled up.
 More were around my biceps under the sleeves, and on my chest.
 Even though my trousers had remained tucked into my socks except at bedtime, some got onto my thighs.
 Four were what I would call “normal” size (adults?) and the special lasso I had purchased was effective at removing them, but the majority were smaller-than-a-pinhead little black dots (juveniles?) on which the tool was no use at all, they were too small to lasso.
-I had no choice but to resort to my old method of picking them off one at a time with the point of a knife.
+I had no choice but to resort to my old method of picking them off one at a time with the point of my knife.

 South-west of where I stood could be seen my next objective, which was the large lake Llyn Gelli-Gain that nestled in a hollow surrounded by a ring of hills.
 The way was again pathless, very steep at first and then quite overgrown as a wide valley was approached.
 Here I hoped to stop for lunch, but the first little streams were dry while what might once have been elongated pools in the lowest part were now swamps with floating oval leaves of Potomageton pondweed, though eventually I found enough running water to fill my billycan.